borisdivjak/sharp-ia/interventions.md

 ### Psychological Therapies (Individual and Family)

-Psychological therapies for psychosis including: Cognitive Behavioural Therapy (CBT), a specialist therapy to address drug and alcohol use, family interventions and AVATAR therapy
+Psychological therapies for psychosis including: Cognitive Behavioural Therapy (CBT), a specialist therapy to address drug and alcohol use, family interventions and AVATAR therapy.

+We run a number of different groups e.g. hearing voices, mindfulness, and Acceptance and Commitment Therapy (ACT).

 {% endcapture %}

 {% capture column2 %}

-### Groups

-We run a number of different groups e.g. hearing voices, mindfulness, and Acceptance and Commitment Therapy (ACT).

 ### Social Inclusion Intervention